South Waziristan District: Places of interest

 It is an important tehsil and a camp similar to Razmak.
 The population is mostly of Ahmadzai Wazirs.
 It has a vast plain with extensive valleys surrounded on all sides by hills.
 It is an important industrial and agricultural center.
-Khaisur, Osspass, karama, Ladha, Makin, Sararogha, Azamwarsak and Angur Ada are also important places of the Agency.
+Khaisur, Osspass, karama, Ladha, Makin, Sararogha, Azamwarsak and Angur Ada are also important places of the district.
 Kaniguram is inhabited principally by a tribe called Burki.
 There are some Mahsuds who also live there but no others.
 Recently in a local clash the Malik din Khel clan of Mahsuds annexed many parts of Burkis on which the Malik Din Khels have built their own houses.
 It is, population-wise, the largest habitation in South Waziristan at 7000 ft above sea level.
 The tribesmen manufacture small arms and knives, which are most known for their finish and performance and much-liked by tourists and foreigners.

 Administration

 The civil administration of South Waziristan Agency has been functioning since 1895 under a Political Agent who administers civil criminal and revenue cases in accordance with the Frontier Crimes Regulations and Customary Law.
 The Agency is divided into the three administrative subdivisions of Ladha, Sarwakai, and Wanna.
 These three subdivisions are further divided into eight Tehsils: Ladha, Makin, Sararogha, Sarwakai, Tiarza, Wanna, Barmal, and Toi Khwla.

 The subdivision of Sarwakai is administered by Assistant Political Officer, whereas the subdivisions of Ladha and Wanna are administered by Assistant Political Agents.
 Each tehsil is headed by a Political Naib Tehsildar.
 The Malik system introduced by the British government is functioning Agency.
 Maliks used to work like media between administrations and the (Qaum) or Tribe.
 A Maliki is hereditary and devolves on the son and his son so on and so forth for which regular benefits and subsidies are sanctioned from time to time.
 Lungi system known as Sufaid Resh is slightly lower form of Maliki.